waffle-iron/docs/README.md

 The connector, tools and common repos are added as git submodules.

 Pull the latest.
+git submodule init
+git submodule update

+Then run init.sh to copy the rst's to source/

 The index.rst points to connector.rst, tools.rst and socket-streamer.rst.
-These in turn point to the rst's in the git submodule repos.